 A significant chapter of Hungary’s most recent history is occupied by tools and procedures which have achieved worldwide fame by spreading in many countries and are still in use today.
 The ball-point pen, known as “biro” (László Bíró, 1938), the Rubik’s Cube (Ernő Rubik, 1975) and the Neumann architecture, the basis of all modern computers (János Neumann, 1945) are only a few of the ideas which burst out of the heads of Hungarian inventors, industrial designers and engineers — and propagate Hungarian creativity all over the world.
 In the 21st century, science and innovation form a solid bridge spanning generations and nations reaching into the future, to which Hungary adds its building blocks.
 The exhibition titled Shaping Hungary – Design in the 21st Century showcases the ideas and projects of today’s young Hungarian industrial designers, inventors, and engineers confirming that they are worthy successors of the 20th century generation which laid the foundations of Hungarian creativity.

 More information and a complete list of activities: Canada Hungary 150

 Re:InSitu:Canada150 - An Exhibition of Canadian-Hungarian Artists

-In addition, the Embassy of Hungary is proud to introduce our visitors to the flavours of Hungarian gastronomy and wines, as well as to the thousand-year-old Hungarian culture, via several music and dance performances.
-Thematic days are designed and offered to highlight the link between Hungary and Canada and the many contributions of Hungarians and Canadians of Hungarian origin to the development of Canada.
+In addition, the Embassy of Hungary is proud to introduce our visitors to the flavours of Hungarian gastronomy, as well as to the thousand-year-old Hungarian culture, via several music and dance performances.
+The Embassy organises special events to highlight the link between Hungary and Canada and the many contributions of Hungarians and Canadians of Hungarian origin to the development of Canada.

 September 30 to October 28, 2017